 - 30 year

-Coverage amounts start at $100,000 and as go as high as $1.5 million.
-Any U.S. citizen between the ages of 20 and 65 can apply for a term life policy with Ethos.
+Coverage amounts start at $100,000 and may go as high as $2 million.
+Any U.S. citizen or permanent resident between the ages of 20 and 65 can apply for a term life policy with Ethos.

 Each policy sold by the company also offers an accelerated death benefit rider at no cost.